RomanLac/2025SE-Roman.Lacbungan-LineDriver/README.md

 Benefits:
 * The robot should allow ease of configuration.
-* The robot should be secure using OOP and encapsulation.
+* The robot should be secure using an OOP approach.
 * The robot’s status should be displayed through a user-friendly interface.

 Objectives:
 * The robot should follow a black line.
-* The robot should avoid any obstructions/objects.
-* The robot should handle errors and display them to the end-user.

 Goals:
 * End-users should be able to utilise these machines with ease.